 Tiny white spots inside the mouth (Koplik spots)

 The symptoms of measles may look like other medical conditions.
-Always consult your health care provider for a diagnosis.
+Always see your child's health care provider for a diagnosis.

 Your child's health care provider will figure out the best treatment based on: